 If you’re hesitant to commit a number to paper, you may be operating under the misconception that developing projections is the same as doing accounting.
 It makes sense that you might think that because accounting uses the same terminology.
 However, accounting looks backward.
 Forecasts are exactly that — a forecast, an informed guess about the future — not the concrete, absolute numbers that you have when you’re doing accounting.

 In the financial section of your business plan, you’re projecting forward to the next months and years of your business.
 And it’s actually waaaaayyyyy simpler to do forecasting than other accounting-type financials.
-While you should leverage research-based information, you’ve gathered, the expectation isn’t that these numbers are absolute.
+While you should leverage research-based information, the expectation isn’t that these numbers are absolute.